vdemichev/DiaNN/README.md

 * **--original-mods** disables the automatic conversion of known modifications to the UniMod format names
 * **--out [file name]** specifies the name of the main output report.
 The names of all other report files will be derived from this one
 * **--out-lib [file name]** specifies the name of a spectral library to be generated
+* **--out-lib-copy** copies the spectral library used into the output folder
 * **--out-measured-rt** instructs DIA-NN to save raw empirical retention times in the spectral library being generated, instead of saving RTs aligned to a particular scale
+* **--peak-center** instructs DIA-NN to integrate chromatographic peaks only in the vicinity of the apex - equivalent to the "Robust LC" quantification mode
-* **--peak-center** instructs DIA-NN to use chromatographic peak height for quantification - equivalent to the "Robust LC" quantification mode
+* **--peak-height** instructs DIA-NN to use the apex height of the peak for quantification - equivalent to the "Peak height" quantification mode
 * **--pg-level [N]** controls the protein inference mode, with 0 - isoforms, 1 - protein names (as in UniProt), 2 - genes
 * **--predictor** instructs DIA-NN to perform deep learning-based prediction of spectra, retention times and ion mobility values
 * **--prefix [string]** adds a string at the beginning of each file name (specified with --f) - convenient when working with automatic scripts for the generation of config files
 * **--quant-fr [N]** sets the number of top fragment ions among which the fragments that will be used for quantification are chosen.
 Default value is 6
+* **--quick-mass-acc** (experimental) when choosing the MS2 mass accuracy setting automatically, DIA-NN will use a fast heuristical algorithm instead of IDs number optimisation
 * **--reanalyse** enables MBR
 * **--reannotate** reannotate the spectral library with protein information from the FASTA database, using the specified digest specificity
 * **--ref [file name]** (experimental) specify a special (small) spectral library which will be used exclusively for calibration - this function can speed up calibration in library-free searches